Creating a collaborative learning environment

 Academic West Pathway

-A second entrance facing the Kellner Performing Arts Center and Pritzker Science Center puts math at the intersection of academic life.
+With highly visible entrances facing both Ware Hall and the Kellner Performing Arts Center and Pritzker Science Center, math becomes the center of our south Quad.

 First Floor-Student Commons

-Assembly space for 200 will enable student exhibitions, professional development, and opportunities for collaboration and connection.
+Assembly space for 200 will allow math to visibly come alive at Milton through student exhibitions, professional development, and space for informal conversation and connections.

-Make your gift online today, or contact Chief Advancement Officer Lisa C. Winick at 617-898-2305 or lisa_winick@milton.edu to discuss opportunities to support a Milton initiative.
+Make your gift online today, or contact Chief Advancement Officer Lisa C. Winick at 617-898-2305 or lisa_winick@milton.edu to discuss opportunities to support our growth.